dmitrijsk/node2vec/README.md

 Under the **homophily** hypothesis nodes that are highly interconnected and belong to similar network clusters or communities should be embedded closely together.
 E.g., nodes *s1* and *u* in Figure 1 belong to the same network community

-Under the **structural equivalence** assumption nodes that have similar structural roles in networks should be embedded closely together.
+Under the **structural equivalence** assumption, nodes with similar structural roles in networks should be closely embedded.
 E.g., nodes *u* and *s6* in Figure 1 act as hubs of their corresponding communities.

-Unfortunately, clustering under the **structural equivalence** assumption could not be reproduced in this and a few other works.
-Mode details below.
+Unfortunately, it appears that clustering under the **structural equivalence** hypothesis cannot be reproduced.
+However, we managed to capture the structural equivalence between nodes using a different algorithm, struc2vec.
+Mode on this below.